‘FRONTIER IN SPACE’

 I like how the book ends with the Master saying to himself about the Doctor, “Oh well, there’s always tomorrow!”
-I feel that the brand-new ending for the Master was a mark of respect to Roger Delgado’s performance, since he’d passed away not long after working on ‘Doctor Who’ in this story.
+I do feel that brand-new ending for the Master was a mark of respect to Roger Delgado’s performance since he passed away not long after working on ‘Doctor Who’ in this epic adventure.

-‘Doctor Who and the Space War’ has been a great novelization/audiobook of ‘Frontier in Space’.
-I enjoyed Malcolm Hulke’s writing and how he managed to novelize the six TV episodes of the story in book.
-His handle on the climax as well as subtle changes to the plot have improved the story greatly.
+‘Doctor Who and the Space War’ has been a great novelization/audiobook of ‘Frontier In Space’.
+I enjoyed Malcolm Hulke’s writing and how he managed to novelize the six TV episodes of the story into book.
+His handle on the climax as well as providing subtle changes to the plot improved the story greatly.

 ‘Doctor Who and the Space War’ rating – 8/10